jon-heard/obsidian-inline-scripts/README.md

 ## ADVANCED SHORTCUTS: Nesting shortcuts
 There are two features that work in tandem to allow you to nest shortcuts (i.e. use shortcut results as part of other shortcuts).
 The first is the ability for an Expansion script to return a string array.
 The second is the ability for an Expansion script to trigger another shortcut expansion, then use the result.

+### Returning string arrays
 Firstly: an Expansion script typically returns a string.
 This string is what replaces the user-typed shortcut.
 An Expansion script can, instead, return an array of strings.
 This collection of strings gets joined into a single string when replacing a user-typed shortcut.

+### Calling one shortcut from another
 Secondly: within an Expansion script you can call the function `getExpansion(text)`.
 This function takes some text and tries to (a) find a matching shortcut (b) create an expansion result for it and (c) return that expansion result.
 This works just like the shortcut text you type into a note, except that it returns the result (a string or string array), _instead_ of writing the result to the note.

+### Nesting shortcuts
-Given these features, here's how you can chain a set of shortcuts.
+Given these features, here's how you can nest a shortcut within another.
 The first shortcut's Expansion script calls getExpansion(), passing in the second shortcut.
 What it gets back is the second shortcut's Expansion result: a string or array of strings.
 It can then use that result, or a piece of that result as needed.

-Here's an example of nesting shortcuts:
+### Example
 | Test id | Test | Expansion |
 | ------- | ---- | --------- |
 |  1 | firstname | return ["FirstName: ", "Maggie"]; |